configcat/docs/website/docs/sdk-reference/ios.md

 let client = ConfigCatClient(sdkKey: "<PLACE-YOUR-SDK-KEY-HERE>", configCache: MyCustomCache())
 ```

-#### Force refresh
+## Force refresh
-Any time you want to refresh the cached configuration with the latest one, you can call the `forceRefresh()` method of the library, which will initiate a new fetch and will update the local cache.
+Any time you want to refresh the cached configuration with the latest one, you can call the `refresh()` method of the library, which will initiate a new fetch and will update the local cache.

 ## Using ConfigCat behind a proxy
 Provide your own network credentials (username/password), and proxy server settings (proxy server/port) by adding a *ProxyDictionary* to the ConfigCat's `URLSessionConfiguration`.